JoshCheek/block_challenges/block_challenges.md

 end
 add_one</div>

-Can blocks see instance variables, too?
+<p>Can blocks see instance variables, too?
 If so... well, we know that instance variables are stored on the instance, so what does that imply that `self` is?
 Were you correct?
-Try this in a few different contexts... does it hold?
+Try this in a few different contexts... does it hold?</p>

 <h2>Curly braces vs do/end</h2>

-For the most part, people treat curly braces and do/end as if they are interchangeable.
+<p>For the most part, people treat curly braces and do/end as if they are interchangeable.
 But there is one tricky difference.
 Curly braces will be passed as an argument to the method call directly to their left.
-But `do/end` will be passed as an argument to the method call farthest to their left.
+But `do/end` will be passed as an argument to the method call farthest to their left.</p>

 <div class="interactive-code"># The asterisk causes the method to ignore any arguments that are given to it
 # Not part of this material, but can you think of why this might be?